TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Events/Events/Linkvalidator/BeforeRecordIsAnalyzedEvent.rst

 Now we use the :php:`SoftReferenceParserFactory` to find all registered link parsers for soft reference.
-Then we apply each of these parsers in turn to to configured field in the current record.
+Then we apply each of these parsers in turn to the configured field in the current record.
 For each link found we can now match if it is an external link to an internal page.

 ..  include:: /CodeSnippets/Events/Linkvalidator/BeforeRecordIsAnalyzedEvent/ParseFields.rst.txt